LZ26/esports-analytics/README.md

 |                |        |            | H2H: 45% • Fatigue: +2d      |

 ## Contributing
 Contributions are welcome.
-Please see CONTRIBUTING.md for guidelines.
+Please refer to the CONTRIBUTING.md file for guidelines.

 ## License
 This project is licensed under the MIT License - see LICENSE.md for details.